arifperdana/arifperdana.github.io/_pages/publications.md

 * **Perdana, A**., & Wang, T. (Editors).
 Digital Transformation in Accounting and Auditing.
 Expected to be published by Palgrave MacMillan by Summer 2023.

-* **Perdana, A**., & Chu, M.K.
+* Chu, M.K., & **Perdana, A**.
 Accounting Assessment Before and During COVID-19.
 In preparation for journal submission.

 * **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
 Ethics, Cultural Dimension and Trust in Cryptocurrency Use.
 In preparation for journal submission.